windinjuries/blog/source/_posts/vim.md

 - vim
 categories:
 - [Tutorial, Program Tool]
+excerpt: "Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient."
 comment: true
 ---
 > Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.